DomStafford/Family-Banking/README.md

 # Family-Banking
-First attempt at building classes.
-Project suggested by a friend.
-The goal is to be able to read all accounts on the disk when it is opened, then save all changes when we exit again.
-When accessed, it should permit things like checking balances, transferring money etc.
+Project suggested by a friend as a means of practicing building a python project/classes from scratch.
+The goal is to be able to do simple banking functions like withdrawing, transferring, checking balance etc.